Vrikshasana (Tree Pose) – Instructions, Benefits, and Contra-Indications

 • Focus and Balance: Fix your gaze on a point in front of you, maintaining a steady and focused breath.
 Find your balance as you engage the standing leg.

-• Hold the Pose: Maintain the Tree Pose final position for 20-30 seconds initially, gradually increasing the duration as you enhance your stability and concentration
+• Hold the Pose: Maintain the Tree Pose final position for 20-30 seconds initially, gradually increasing the duration as you enhance your stability and concentration.

-Variations and Adjustments of Vrikshasana for Beginners
+Variations and Adjustments of Tree Pose for Beginners

 For beginners or those seeking a gentler approach, modifying Tree Pose (Vrikshasana) can make the practice more accessible and enjoyable.
 Consider keeping the toes of the lifted foot on the ground, offering a supportive transition.
 Another variation involves placing the foot on the inner ankle for added stability.
 As your balance improves, progress to the classic Tree Pose, gradually extending the foot higher.